• Home

 “It’s not the easy way.
 Organics is certainly the harder way, but it’s also very rewarding, in my opinion, and when you do it in the fashion that we do, it saves us a tremendous amount of money.
 So we’re happy to be doing it,” said Mike Guzynski, chief grower at Boreal Cannabis in Gwinn.

-The state of Michigan is counting on a robust cannabis industry to fix our roads, taxing wheat sales at a rate of 40%.
+The state of Michigan is counting on a robust cannabis industry to fix our roads, taxing weed sales at a cumulative rate of 51%.
 It really is pot for potholes.

 More